amineHorseman/images-web-crawler/readme.md

-# Web Image Crawler
+# Web Image Crawler & Dataset Builder

-This python package is intended to crawl various search engines (google, bing, yahoo, flikr) to collect large sets of images and organize it in subfolders.
-It can also be used to rename the files automatically and resize the images.
+This package is a complete tool for creating a large dataset of images (specially designed -but not only- for machine learning enthusiasts).
+With this package you can:
+- Download a large number of images using a list of keywords, and organize the images in subfolders
+- Rename and order the files automatically
+- Resize the images to the desired dimensions
+- Convert images to the desired format
+- Merge several subfolders of images into one single big folder
+- Convert images to grayscale

-The actual version include only Google Search Engine and Flickr Search, throught the official APIs.
+The actual version can crawl and download images from Google Search Engine and Flickr Search, throught the official APIs.
 More search engines will be added later (e.g: Bing, Yahoo...)

 ## Dependencies
 Please make sure the following python packages are installed before using the package: